jsiig/parim-calendar-tt/README.md

 to a GET request.
 I had to choose one, as the API didn't work with QueryString params for the request; and since my library of choice - axios - does not play nice with GET + JSON body, I chose the POST path.
-* So, I haven't worked with TypeScript, React or Redux in over 6 months now.
+* I haven't worked with TypeScript, React or Redux in over 6 months now.
 [This is the guide I used to get started again.](https://levelup.gitconnected.com/set-up-a-typescript-react-redux-project-35d65f14b869)
 * At the time of writing this README, I haven't added any runtime PropTypes.